A physical model for the broadband energy spectrum of X-ray illuminated accretion discs: fitting the spectral energy distribution of NGC 5548: Fitting the average, broadband spectrum of NGC 5548

+We used the data from the 2014 multiwavelength campaign to compute the mean SED of NGC~5548.
 Regarding the UV/optical band, we used the data in \cite{Fausnaugh16}.
 These authors computed the mean of all light curves in 18 spectral bands (from $\sim 1160-9160$~\AA) and list the results in Column~8 of their Table 5.
 Mean fluxes are corrected for Galactic extinction, and their error is equal to the rms scatter of the points in the light curve. \cite{Fausnaugh16} also list the host galaxy contribution in each band, which we subtracted from the mean observed flux.

 As for the X-rays, first we considered the $2-10$~keV {\it Swift}/XRT light curve, and we noticed that the count rate in the time interval between $56712-56714$~MJD, $56775-56785$~MJD, and $56807-56812$~MJD is close to the overall mean count rate.
 There are 5, 20, and 14 observations during these intervals, respectively.
 We used data from all the observations in each interval and we extracted the overall X–ray spectrum of each interval using the automatic {\it Swift}/XRT data products generator\footnote{\url{https://www.swift.ac.uk/user_objects/}} \citep{Evans09}.
-We considered the $4-8$ keV band in each spectrum, and grouped the spectra to have at least 25~counts per bin.
+We considered the $0.4-8$ keV band in each spectrum, and grouped the spectra to have at least 25~counts per bin.

 The flux measurements from broadband UV and optical filters can be affected by emission from the Balmer continuum, blended Fe { II} and other emission lines that originate in the broad line region \citep[BLR; e.g.,][]{Korista01, Korista19}. \cite{Fausnaugh16} estimated that the Balmer continuum emission accounts for about 19\% of the flux in the $u$ and $U$ filters, and the H$\alpha$ line contributes $\sim 20$ and 15\% of the flux in the $r$ and $R$ bands, respectively.
 We therefore excluded these points when we fitted the data.
 We also excluded the {\it Swift}/UVOT M2 and W1 data (in the $2000-3000$~\AA\ range), as they may also be affected by the Balmer continuum emission.